ktstowell/epicTail/README.md

 * Copy either file in /build to a directory that gets served in your app.
 * In your place of choice, simple says something like:
   `var tail = new Worker('path/to/build/file');`
+  To pass it options:
+    var opts = {
+      file: <file from FormData>,
+      interval: 1000
+    }
+    tail.postMessage(opts);
 ### Options

 * file
   File to parse as tail -f.
 Must be consumed through FileData API (i.e uploaded in a form by a user).

 * interval
   Time in MS in which to loop over file blobs.
+Default is 3000.

 * action
   Method passed to worker for extra functionality.
 See available actions below.